-- 1. Satellite television dishes and other mechanical appurtenances should be located in the rear yard, in a location not visible from the public way.
-Small dishes or other appurtenances (under 2' in diameter) may be located on lower rear roof surfaces, on rear yard accessory structures, on rear facades, or in the rear yard. - 2.
-Mechanical appurtenances that are physically mounted on an historic structure must be attached using the least invasive method, without damaging significant architectural features. - 3.
-Mechanical apparatus not mounted on the structure should be located in rear or side yard areas not visible from the public way.
-In addition, consider placing such apparatus out of sight and sound of neighboring homes, if at all possible. - 4.
-Utilities should be placed underground where feasible. - 5.
-Electrical masts, headers, and fuse boxes should be located at the rear of a structure where possible. - 6.
-Solar panels should not be placed upon rooftops that are visible to the general public.
-Location upon detached garages in many instances will be appropriate, or upon rear-facing roofs that are minimally visible from a public street.
-Solar panels should be low in profile, and should not overhang or alter existing rooflines.
+- 1. Satellite television dishes and other mechanical appurtenances should be located in the rear yard, in a location not visible from the public way. - 2.
+Small dishes or other appurtenances (under 2' in diameter) may be located on lower rear roof surfaces, on rear yard accessory structures, on rear facades, or in the rear yard. - 3.
+Satellite dishes and other appurtenances that are mounted on the fabric of an historic structure must be attached using the least invasive method, without damaging significant architectural features. - 4.
+Mechanical apparatus not mounted on the primary structure should be located in rear or side yard areas not visible from the public way.
+In addition, such apparatus should be placed out of sight and sound of neighboring homes. - 5.
+Mechanical apparatus not mounted on the primary structure may be installed in areas visible from the public way if there is no other technically and economically feasible location for installation and if appropriate landscape screening is proposed and installed as a part of the project. - 6.
+Mechanical apparatus mounted on the primary structure that must be placed in a location potentially visable from the public way shall be obscured from view where possible, including the use of land-scape screening, physical construction means, and the use of paint colors to match the surrounding environment.
+This includes roof mounted mechanicals. - 7.
+Utilities should be placed underground. - 8.
+Electrical masts, headers, and fuse boxes should be located at the rear of a structure. - 9.
+Mechanicals should be rated at the lowest decible possible.